 - Aggregate Bond ETF (Ticker: SPAB)

 Addendum: I didn’t realize it, but TD Ameritrade actually removed commission charges for all domestic ETFs.
 This means you could throw your entire HSA into a Vanguard Total Market ETF like VTI and call it a day.
+I’ve been investing my HSA funds in VTI – every two weeks, I buy VTI and then just continue to do that.

 If you’re like me and you schedule regular transfers into your HSA, you can also automate it so that Lively sweeps your HSA contributions into your investment account.
 I set my HSA to keep $0 in cash since I treat my HSA as an additional retirement account.
 Each week, my contributions are automatically sent over to TD Ameritrade, where I can then invest it into ETFs.